What Does Elope Mean? Guide on Deciding If Eloping is For You

 What’s the first thing that comes to your mind when you think about eloping?
-You may think of running off to Vegas and getting married by some guy impersonating as Elvis.
+You may think of running off to Vegas and some guy impersonating Elvis marrying you two.
 Although we love a good elopement with Elvis, you’ll be surprised how eloping has transformed over the years.
 At Wandering Weddings, we have featured multiple couples who have decided to elope.
 Each one is unique and completely different than the Las Vegas elopement you’re thinking about.

-Want to skip the info and jump straight into inspirational elopement photos?
+Want to skip the info?
+Jump straight into inspirational elopement photos.

 We have featured hundreds of intimate elopements over the years, and we have come to realize that eloping has not only become more popular and accepted in the wedding community, but it is also a great alternative for a lot of couples.